roasted root vegetables with spring herbs

-This recipe for mixed roasted root vegetables and Brussles sprouts has fresh chopped spring herbs and lemon zest added in for freshness.
-Learning how to roast mixed root vegetables this way is a useful technique for an easy and delicious side dish.
-This is especially true if you’re part of a cold season CSA or if you have lots of potatoes, carrots and other root vegetables on hand.
+This recipe for mixed roasted vegetables with herbs has potatoes, celeriac, carrots and Brussels sprouts is seasoned with herbs and lemon zest.
+Learning how to roast mixed vegetables this way is a useful technique for an easy and delicious side dish.

-When the roots come out of the oven, often they’ll just go onto the plate unadorned, their caramely burnished exteriors, more than appealing enough.
-Though I have been known to drizzle on balsamic vinegar, or toss with some defrosted pesto from last summer.
+When the root veggies come out of the oven, often they’ll just go onto the plate unadorned, their caramel-burnished exteriors, more than appealing enough.
+Though I have been known to drizzle on balsamic vinegar or toss the mixed vegetables with some defrosted pesto from last summer.

 So let’s talk about the technique.
 How does it work?
 How do you get all the veggies to cook at the same rate?
 How do you get them to brown on the outside and cook through perfectly?
 Let’s talk.